 What kind of content ranks for featured snippets?
 Read on for the scoop, as well as a few examples and best practice tips for optimizing your content!

-1. Paragraph Snippets
+1. How to Optimize for Paragraph Snippets

 These results will show a few sentences in a paragraph format to answer the search query.
 Types of content that best fit the paragraph snippet are:

 They usually answer questions that start with:

 - What is…

 - Where is…

 - How to...

 Here is an example of what this result looks like:

 Ranking for a Paragraph Snippet: Think of a keyword you’re trying to rank for.
 Then, use a tool like Answer the Public to find out how people are forming this keyword into questions.
 In a new blog post—or better yet, one that’s already ranking for this term—write out these questions and answer them in a concise, easy-to-understand, summary paragraph.